colabcoding/colabcoding.github.io/gallery/README.md

 # Activity Photos

-This gallery dynamically loads all images from the `gallery/` folder.
+This gallery dynamically loads all images from the current folder.

 <style>
   .gallery {